The next meeting will be Tuesday February 4, 2014 at the Tweed Library. Memberships will be on sale….$12.00 individual and $16.00 family

 From Linda Holmes:

 July 1st is coming soon.
-Does any one have pictures that can be used for the display.
-Please
+Does any one have pictures that can

 call Joan so she can organize the boards.